L3MON4D3/LuaSnip/DOC.md

 - `include`: List of languages to include, includes everything by default.
-- `{override,default}_priority`: These keys are passed straight to the `add_snippets`-calls (documented in [API](#api)) and can therefore change the priority of snippets loaded from some colletion (or, in combination with `{in,ex}clude`, only some of its snippets).
+- `{override,default}_priority`: These keys are passed straight to the `add_snippets`-calls (documented in [API](#api)) and can therefore change the priority of snippets loaded from some collection (or, in combination with `{in,ex}clude`, only some of its snippets).
 - `fs_event_providers`: `table<string, boolean>?`, specifies which mechanisms
   should be used to watch files for updates/creation.